1995 – 2026

 Upgrade one major at a time (5.7 → 8.0 → 8.4 → 9.7); run mysql_upgrade / start the new server against the old data dir per the upgrade docs.

-Sources: dev.mysql.com release notes; MySQL EOL notices and the Lifetime Support Policy; the Innovation / LTS announcement; endoflife.date/mysql; the EU Commission's Oracle/Sun merger decision (COMP/M.5529); mariadb.org; and per-version release notes cited inline.
-Last updated July 2026.
+Sources: dev.mysql.com release notes; MySQL EOL notices and the Lifetime Support Policy; the Innovation / LTS announcement; endoflife.date/mysql; the MySQL community governance model; the EU Commission's Oracle/Sun merger decision (COMP/M.5529); mariadb.org; and per-version release notes cited inline.
+Last updated August 2026.

 Mungomash LLC · More software pages